Unless your business has an impeccable record of customer retention, you have likely dealt with the loss of a customer at some point.

-Here are 5 key questions to include in a lost customer survey, outlined by an article on Channel Futures.
+Here are 6 key questions to include in a lost customer survey, some of which are outlined by an article on Channel Futures.

 #1: Why did you choose our company to begin with?